Allo{SR}$^2$: Rectifying One-Step Super-Resolution to Stay Real via Allomorphic Generative Flows: Introduction

-Early Real-SR methods leveraged generative adversarial networks (GANs) \cite{goodfellow2014generative} to recover high-frequency details by pushing the reconstructed outputs toward the natural image manifold.
-However, GAN-based methods \cite{zhang2021designing, wang2021real, liang2022details, xie2023desra} are notoriously prone to mode collapse and frequently introduce synthetic artifacts.
-Recently, diffusion models (DMs) \cite{song2019generative, ho2020denoising, song2020score, peebles2023scalable, nichol2021improved} and flow matching (FM) paradigms \cite{lipman2022flow, albergo2023stochastic, albergo2022building, liu2022flow, liu2023instaflow} have revolutionized image generation, demonstrating unprecedented capabilities in synthesizing realistic visuals by progressively transforming Gaussian noise into high-quality images.
-Driven by this success, an emerging trend in Real-SR seeks to adapt these DM- and FM-based generative models as powerful generative priors \cite{wang2024exploiting, lin2024diffbir, wu2024seesr, yang2024pixel, yu2024scaling}.
-By encapsulating rich, universal knowledge of natural image statistics, they facilitate the reconstruction of realistic HR structures.
-Nevertheless, their inherent iterative sampling nature typically requires tens to hundreds of function evaluations to synthesize a single image, leading to prohibitive latency for practical deployment.
+Early Real-SR methods leveraged Generative Adversarial Networks (GANs)~\cite{goodfellow2014generative, zhu2017unpaired, karras2019style} to recover high-frequency details by pushing the reconstructed outputs toward the natural image manifold.
+However, GAN-based methods~\cite{zhang2021designing, wang2021real, liang2022details} are inherently prone to mode collapse and often introduce synthetic artifacts.
+Recently, Diffusion Models (DMs)~\cite{song2019generative, ho2020denoising, song2021score, peebles2023scalable, nichol2021improved} and Flow Matching (FM) paradigms~\cite{lipman2023flow, albergo2025stochastic, albergo2023building, liu2022flow, liu2024instaflow} have revolutionized image generation, demonstrating unprecedented capabilities in synthesizing realistic visuals by progressively transforming Gaussian noise into high-quality images.
+Driven by this success, an emerging trend in Real-SR adapts these pre-trained DM- and FM-based models as powerful generative priors~\cite{wang2024exploiting, lin2024diffbir, wu2024seesr, yang2024pixel}, leveraging their rich, encapsulated knowledge of natural image statistics to reconstruct highly realistic HR details.
+Nevertheless, their inherent iterative sampling process typically requires tens to hundreds of function evaluations to synthesize a single image, resulting in prohibitive computational latency for practical deployment.